George Mason University

 - [7] Oct.
 13:

-more on continuous random variables and distributions, and random variate generation
+- common continuous distributions, and random variate generation

 and Ch.
 10 through subsection 10.2.1 of text]